earthcube/facetsearch/README.md

 # Docker
 If all you want to do is test, then a 'dockerized' component is available in docker. docker-compose up -d -f docker-compose_dev.yaml

+For using with a stack and traefik, docker-compose_prod_example.yaml